Magic Mind Original — Energy & Focus Nootropic Shot

 Lion’s Mane Mushroom (Hericium erinaceus)

 Lion’s Mane contains compounds called hericenones and erinacines that have demonstrated nerve growth factor (NGF) stimulation in in vitro and animal studies.
 The translation to human cognitive performance is less clear-cut.
-Mori and colleagues published a small randomized trial in 2009 showing modest improvement in cognitive function scores in older adults with mild cognitive impairment after 16 weeks of supplementation.
-Subsequent human research has been small in sample size and modest in effect size.
+Small randomized trials in older adults with mild cognitive impairment have reported modest improvements in cognitive-function scores after several months of daily supplementation, and follow-on human research has been directionally consistent but limited by small sample sizes and modest effect sizes.
+That is: promising, not conclusive.

 Honest framing: Lion’s Mane is one of the better-studied “natural nootropics,” but the human evidence is preliminary, the effect sizes are modest, and the typical dose in research studies (1,000-3,000mg of fruiting body extract) is higher than the dose in most consumer products.
 Magic Mind doesn’t publicly disclose the exact Lion’s Mane dose per shot, which is a real limitation.